sashetophizika/hyprscratch/README.md

 Hyprscratch makes scratchpads in Hyprland painless in a well-integrated and flexible way.

 ## Features
-* Scratchpads are part of your current workspace rather than the special one by default.
+* Scratchpads are part of your current workspace by default.
-* Can be configured entirely in `hyprland.conf` or a dedicated configuration file.
+* Can be configured in `hyprland.conf` or a dedicated configuration file.
-* Makes special workspace scratchpads easier to configure.
+* Makes special workspace scratchpads simpler to set up.
 * Many options to easily tweak behaviour of scratchpads.
-* Event listeners to allow automation of scratchpad management.
+* Event listeners to automate scratchpad management.
-* Includes cycling and restoring previous scratchpads.
+* Allows cycling and restoring previous scratchpads.
 * Supports many scratchpads active at the same time.

 ## Installation